Elly-01/Secure-Notes-Service/README.md

 `git clone https://github.com/Elly-01/Secure-Notes-Service.git`
 `git clone git@github.com:Elly-01/Secure-Notes-Service.git`

-2. Configure Environment Variables
-Either locally on your machine or on the preferred IDE
+2. Open the project with IntelliJ and select Java 21

 3. Install Maven if you don't have it already

-3. Build the Project
+4. Build the Project
-`mvn install -f pom.xml`
+In the Maven panel on the right, expand the project and select:
+   - clean
-`mvn compile -f pom.xml`
+   - compile

-4. Run the Application
-`mvn spring-boot:run`
+   - install

+5. Configure Environment Variables
+Go to Run → Edit Configurations, select your run configuration, and add them

+6. Run the configuration in which you put the environment variables

-5. Access Endpoints
+7. Access Endpoints
 All endpoints require the header: Authorization: Bearer YOUR_API_TOKEN
    - POST  /api/notes – Create a note
    - GET  /api/notes – Get all notes